Hoot Hoot! Call For 1st Order Discount 626-412-1200

 📥 Download PDF Guide

-About the Author: Sarah Mitchell is a law enforcement research specialist with 15 years of experience studying police organizational structures, jurisdictional frameworks, and inter-agency cooperation.
-She holds a Master’s degree in Criminal Justice Administration and has published extensively on American law enforcement systems.
+About the Author: The Owl Badges Team brings together law enforcement industry specialists with decades of combined experience studying police organizational structures, jurisdictional frameworks, and inter-agency cooperation.
+Our research team holds advanced degrees in Criminal Justice Administration and has published extensively on American law enforcement systems.

 by OwlBadgesAdmin